ttinahooo/ttinahooo/README.md

 👀 I’m interested in Marketing Analytics

-🌱 I’m currently learning Data Science next level
+🌱 I’m currently learning Data Science next level & trying to document my projects here (They are private now!)

 🌸 I'm also interested in VR/UX/SD..